 The same goes for your old pieces of content.
 For example, let’s say you wrote an article last year about the 50 best running shoes of 2021.

 In 2022, you can re-update that article, add a bunch of new shoes to it (with brand new affiliate links), and blast it out to your email list.
-Again, immediate profits that you can realize much faster than if you were to just publish and wait for it to rank.
+Again, immediate profits you can realize much faster than if you were just to publish and wait for it to rank.

 The point is, you have the control to send a lot of traffic to the pages you want.
-And that’s a very powerful thing to have for an online business.
+And that’s an exciting thing to have for an online business.

 1.2 Direct traffic to your most profitable pages